sheb-gregor/polly-demo/Task.md

 The project instructions should explain how to run the code, how it was tested, what was omitted due to lack of time.

-The goal is build a subsystem (go package) for a simple pub-sub polling service, which will be usedwithanHTTP-basedinterface.O nlythepub/subcomponent/packageisascopeofthis assignment; knowing it will be used through HTTP should shape the design decisions (like which HTTP methods are most appropriate for which interface methods).
+The goal is build a subsystem (go package) for a simple pub-sub polling service, which will be used with an HTTP-based interface.
+Only the pub/sub component/package is a scope of this assignment; knowing it will be used through HTTP should shape the design decisions (like which HTTP methods are most appropriate for which interface methods).

 The following are concepts and fundamental functions of this pub-sub service:

 - It allows to subscribe to and publish to topics;
 - A topic is identified by name;